crxpandion/dragon_curve_start/README.md

 dragon curve exercise
 =====================
-This project contains a starter script for writing a dragon curve fractal with the curses api in python.
+This project contains a starter script for writing a dragon curve fractal (see http://en.wikipedia.org/wiki/Dragon_curve) with the curses api (see http://docs.python.org/2/library/curses.html) in python.

 The initial version of this script simply prints dots randomly to the screen.